skrattaren/apf.rst/apf.rst

   of death and resurrection.

 + [p.
-199] "'Oh, yes, sir, 'cos of when the other side are yelling "We're gonna cut yer tonk-- yer *tongue* off,"'"
+199] "'Oh, yes, sir, 'cos of when the other side are yelling "We're gonna cut yer tonk– yer *tongue* off,"'"

   In "`Interesting Times`_" we learned that, on the Disc, 'psychological warfare' is defined as drumming on your shield and shouting "We're gonna